help-me-mom/ng-mocks/README.md

 ### Auto Spy

-If you want **automatically spy all functions in Angular tests** then add the next code to `src/test.ts`.
+If you want **automatically to spy all methods of components, directives, pipes and services in Angular tests** then add the next code to `src/test.ts`.

 ```typescript